 Online Human Computer Interaction Programs

-In the 2017-2018 academic year, 28 schools offered some type of human computer interaction program.
+In 2018-2019, 31 schools offered a human computer interaction program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|